Panel Discussion on Language Discrimination

 Should Schools Offer Room For All Languages?

-On Thursday the 25th of February, in commemoration of the International Day of Mother Languages, Rutu Foundation organised a panel discussion on language discrimination at the beautiful Lloyd Hotel in Amsterdam.
+On Thursday 25th February 2016, to celebrate the International Day of Mother Languages, Rutu Foundation organised a panel discussion on language discrimination at the beautiful Lloyd Hotel in Amsterdam.
 The evening was filled with moving stories by multilingual speakers Christella Munganyende, Dr. Jamiu Busari, Suheyla Yalcin and Jahkini Bisselink, who shared the impact that language discrimination in education has had on their lives.

 The presentations were followed by a spoken word performance by slam poet Malique and a lively discussion led by Tanja Jadnanansing, Dutch Member of Parliament, with contributions from Prof. Dr. Kutlay Yagmur, Professor of Language, Identity and Education from Tilburg University.